mukesh3710/OpenShift-Virtulization/Theory/Introduction to OpenShift Virtualization.md

 ### Virtualization Meets Containerization
 OpenShift Virtualization enables running virtual machines alongside containerized applications.
 This allows organizations to maintain traditional VM-based workloads while transitioning to containerized environments, reducing the need for separate virtualization solutions.

-### Note
-With OpenShift Virtualization, businesses can manage both VMs and containers from a single platform, simplifying infrastructure management and optimizing resource utilization.
+- With OpenShift Virtualization, businesses can manage both VMs and containers from a single platform, simplifying infrastructure management and optimizing resource utilization.
 ---